Bringing Your Business Online: Practical Tips To Add eCommerce To Your Organisation.

 Online shopping portals, shopping carts, and payment options can be expensive, complicated, and generally a big transition for your business, so start slowly.
 Use an integrated, outsourced payment solution to begin with so that you don’t have to work yourself and only offer a few products online until you have everything set up.
 This approach will ensure that you enjoy a smooth transition into the world of eCommerce.

 Optimize Your Site For Smart Phones

-With 81% of American consumers owning a smartphone, and many using this to research or even shop for products, it’s clear that businesses need to make sure that their website also works on smartphones.
+With 81% of American consumers owning a smartphone and many using this to research or even shop for products, it’s clear that businesses need to make sure that their website also works on smartphones.
 Optimizing your site for cell phone use is important as it will allow customers to access your products wherever they are, giving them even more convenience.
 It will also ensure that you’re offering them the services they want, which is important if you want your business to remain ahead of its competition.

 Use Ecommerce For More Than Just Selling

 This innovative technology is useful for more than just selling products and services to your clients; it’s also great for improving your omnichannel customer service.
 You have the chance to collect data on your clients and reach out to them in various ways.
 You can also connect with those who abandon their shopping cart and drive them back to it.
-This will ensure that you gain the full benefit from your technology and are able to give your customers the connected service they expect.
+This will ensure that you gain the full benefit from your technology and give your customers the connected service they expect.